EUDiF

 Strengthening FORIM’s support operator (i.e. networks) capabilities has a knock-on effect on the quality and developmental impact of diaspora-development projects implemented under the PRA/OSIM programme.

-With EUDiF, FORIM is building the skills of support operators through courses on project management and accompaniment, public funds management, communication and gender mainstreaming, as well as sectoral competences (e.g. renewable energy and the green economy)
+With EUDiF, FORIM is building the skills of support operators through courses on project management and accompaniment, public funds management, communication, gender mainstreaming and stocktaking as well as sectoral competences (e.g. renewable energy and the green economy)

 Course 1: Project management and accompaniment